Skip to main content

 Biographical / Historical

 Wilfred Court was born in July 1929 in Nottingham.
 He grew up in Great Shelford, Cambridgeshire, and was educated at the Perse School.
 He read Architecture at Gonville and Caius College, Cambridge.
 In lieu of national service, he was sent to a voluntary camp in Italy in 1953, then going on to volunteer in India and Pakistan.
 Court worked as an architect first in Ghana and in 1957 was involved in the country’s independence celebrations in Accra.
-He next worked in Nigeria at various universities, including Ahmadu Bello University in Kaduna State.
+He next worked in Nigeria at Ahmadu Bello University in Zaria, Kaduna State, opened in 1962.
 In 1963, Court had married his wife, Elisabeth, and the family returned to England from Nigeria in 1968, settling in King’s Cliffe, Northamptonshire.
 Court worked for various architectural firms in and around Peterborough before setting up his own solo practice.
 He also worked as Trust Architect for the Hampstead Garden Suburb Trust.
 Wilfred Court died in April 2011.
 (Source: family notes; obituary in 'The Caian').

 Extent

-0.06 cubic metre(s) (4 archive boxes and 1 album)
+0.06 cubic metre(s) (4 archive boxes, 1 album and 28 digital files)

 Language of Materials